Rods: Steve has been affiliated with St. Croix since 1988 and has found no reason to use any other brand.

 For more information on Minn Kota’s fine product line visit: www.minnkotamotors.com

-“The Verado is so quiet … you really need to begin a boat with one to believe it.
+“The Verado is so quiet … you really need to start up a boat with one to believe it.
 However, I also love the OptiMax growl when they start up,” said Steve.
 “These engines are bullet-proof.
 Turn the key and they start right up, and they’ll give tremendous reliability.
 In fact, I stay in contact with many of my boats’ buyers and they enjoy long term reliability and success.
 I can’t imagine a better outboard lineup.”

 Steve couples his Verados and Pro XS with a Mercury high-performance stainless steel props.